GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

    request is overloaded.

 * `fs.gs.vectored.read.threads` (default: `16`)
    It controls the parallel processing of range request.
-Number of thread configured here will be shared across FileSystem object.
+These threads will be shared across all readVectored invocation.
 If the task queue of range request is overloaded do consider increasing this value.

 ### HTTP transport configuration